josephhughes/Tutorials/ONT_reference_assembly.md

 # Reference assembly using ONT Nanopore data

-This tutorial is aimed at beginners who have not dealt with ONT sequence data before.
+This tutorial is a basic introduction to reference assembly commands for ONT data.

 ## Quality filtering and trimming